-Like defmodule, but documents id as a module path suitable for use by either require or #lang.
-If the module path for require is syntactically different from the #lang form, use the #:module-paths to provide them separately.
+If #:lang is provided as an option, then the module name is shown after #lang (instead of in a require form) to indicate that the module-paths are suitable for use by either require or #lang.
+If the module path for require is syntactically different from the #lang form, use #:module-paths to provide the require variant (and make each module-spec a content-expr).